andvsilva/data_science_journey/course_ds/README.md

   - Live Problem Solving Practice
   - Trend Analysis of real Covid-19 data set

-## Basics for Data Science: Data Understanding and Data Visualization with Python
+## Section 2: Basics for Data Science: Data Understanding and Data Visualization with Python

 - **Basics of programming**
   - Understading the Algorithm